uktrade/iigb-beta-content/content/great.gov.uk/non-domestic/study in the uk/en.md

 published: false
 title: Study in the UK
 ---
-Get a headstart from an exceptional British education that’ll inspire you to achieve greatness.
+Get a headstart from an exceptional British education that’ll inspire you to achieve.